ojo-network/contracts/README.md

 The Contracts in this repo are a fork of Band Protocol's Cosmwasm Contracts, with a few key changes outlined in the [Readme](./cosmwasm/README.md).

 The relayer will be a golang-based implementation to upload pricing information into the standard cosmwasm contract.

+- In case of relayer restart modify median request id and request id in config.toml, accordingly